Blue Heelers: episode guide

 October 28, 1998

-Guest Starring: Karen Davitt as Dr. Zoe Hamilton, Peter Aanensen as Merv Poole, Marie Trevor as Leila Clegg, Pat Bishop as Andrea Dean, Jim Russell as Chook Stevens, Nell Feeney as Sandra Stevens, Gary Down as Reg Parkes, Luke Keltie as Brett, Paula Dodd as Brett's mother, Jack Paynthing as Cec.
+Guest Starring: Karen Davitt as Dr. Zoe Hamilton, Peter Aanensen as Merv Poole, Marie Trevor as Leila Clegg, Pat Bishop as Andrea Dean, Jim Russell as Chook Stevens, Nell Feeney as Sandra Stevens, Gary Down as Reg Parkes, Luke Keltie as Brett, Paula Dodd as Brett's Mother, Jack Paynting as Cec

 All In The Family